What is Sales Tax Compliance and How Do I Do It?

 Notices are generated by taxing authorities when errors occur.
 Many notices have short response times associated with them and require prompt attention.
 When responding to notices, it is important to provide all the documentation to the taxing jurisdiction.
 Once a response to a notice has been sent, it should be tracked until resolution has been confirmed.

 Sales tax compliance is an ongoing process.
 Once you’ve established the 7 previous steps, it’s a matter of repeating and making tweaks as necessary.
+We hope this information is helpful in explaining “how to do sales tax.”

 Looking for More Information?
 Check out the Following Resources: